Azure AD

 Configuration keys

-| Key | Type | Expected Values | Description |
+| Key | Type | Required | Expected values | Description |

-AzureAd:TenantId | string | Your Directory GUID (e.g. cbd15a9b-...) | Your Entra ID tenant.
+AzureAd:TenantId | string | Yes | Your Directory GUID (e.g. cbd15a9b-...) | Your Entra ID tenant.
 Never use "common" for single-tenant apps. |

-AzureAd:ClientId | string | Your App registration GUID | The Application (client) ID from Azure Portal. |
+AzureAd:ClientId | string | Yes | Your App registration GUID | The Application (client) ID from Azure Portal. |

-AzureAd:ClientSecret | string | Secret value from Certificates & secrets | Client secret.
-Use user-secrets or Key Vault in production — never hardcode. |
+AzureAd:ClientSecret | string | Yes | Secret value from Certificates & secrets | Client secret.
+Set via environment variables in production — never hardcode. |

-AzureAd:IsMultiTenant | bool | true / false | false = only users from your org. true = users from any Entra ID org.
-Must match the account type set in Azure Portal — see below. |
+AzureAd:IsMultiTenant | bool | No | true / false | false = only users from your org. true = users from any Entra ID org.
+Must match the account type set in Azure Portal.
+Defaults to false. |

-PrimusAuth:Security:TokenEncryptionKey | string | Any random 32+ character string | Encrypts the session cookie (AES-256).
-Required.
-Use Azure Key Vault or dotnet user-secrets in production. |
+PrimusAuth:Security:TokenEncryptionKey | string | Yes | Any random 32+ character string | Encrypts the session cookie (AES-256).
+Set via environment variables in production — never hardcode. |

-Auth:PostLoginRedirect | string | Any route path, e.g. /, /dashboard | Where to redirect the user after successful login.
+Auth:PostLoginRedirect | string | No | Any route path, e.g. /, /dashboard | Where to redirect the user after successful login.
 Defaults to /. |

 How to get these values from Azure Portal